andrewharvey/map.rfs/README.md

 usability of the map component.
 Clicking each marker gave you a popup which filled the whole map window making it very hard to close again and pan around.

-Furthermore, it was running off the Google Maps API which is probably costing the RFS money sent to Google.

-So I set off and quickly hacked together the basics to take the data from this map and place it on a full screen Leaflet map.
-Currently map.rfs.nsw.gov.au goes nowhere, so I built the website I expected to get by going to map.rfs.nsw.gov.au.
+So I set off and quickly hacked together the basics to take the data from their map and place it on a full screen Leaflet powered map.
+Currently map.rfs.nsw.gov.au goes nowhere, so I built the website I expected to get by going to such address.

 This is a very simple almost textbook use of Leaflet and I'm very pleased with how easy it actually was to get working.
-There is still lots left to implement though.

-# Work in Progress
+# Future
-This is still very much a work in progress in the coming days I should be able to quite a few more improvements.
+There are many potential avenues for further development.
+Including,

+ * Popup on mouse hover
+ * Subscribe to updates within an area
+ * Stats/overview of current fires
+ * Historical data display

 # License
 All files within this repository are licensed by the author,